Monochromish/Kalopsia-Bot/README.md

 ## Came across an issue? or need help with the bot? ℹ️

-If you find a bug or if you are facing it difficulties in hosting the bot, Contact me on Discord... **500315184510795819** <= this is my ID
+If you find a bug or if you are facing it difficulties in hosting the bot, Contact me on Discord... **500315184510795819** <= this is my ID or join my [development server](https://discord.gg/E6z5ZmsV4m).

 ## Credit & Support ❤️